 In addition to the Exercise Science program, the College of Education’s Kinesiology department houses the Physical Education program and the Sport Management program.
 The highly qualified Kinesiology faculty is well-known for their work on cutting-edge research and grants, being American College of Sports Medicine (ACSM) fellows, and holding ACSM and NSCA-CSCS certifications.

-What you will know with a Exercise Science degree from AUM
+What you will know with a Kinesiology Degree with a Concentration in Exercise Science from AUM

 The best allied-health professionals are curious and develop a love of learning.
 Throughout your career, you’ll stay current with subject knowledge—both informally and through professional development classes and conferences.